omaralkayyali/omaralkayyali/README.md

 * 💻 Passionate about building full-stack web applications and crafting modern frontends.
 * ⚙️ Specialized in **Google Workspace Automation** using Apps Script to optimize workflows.
 * 🛠️ Focused on writing clean, scalable backend APIs and integrating cloud services.
+* 🎨 Equipped with a strong creative eye, utilizing professional design tools to build comprehensive and visually stunning digital products.

 ---